 Find My is a fantastic and underrated feature on your iPhone that comes in handy when you need it most.
 You can use the app to track down any lost or misplaced devices, just as its predecessor, Find My iPhone, intended.
 The new version, though, combines Find My iPhone and Find My Friends to offer one powerhouse of geolocation.

 Discover how to keep track of your friends and family easily.
-Using Find My is the perfect way to never again lose anything from the set of AirPods that keep disappearing to your mom, who always seems to end up missing when you’re at the store.
+Also, using Find My is the perfect way to keep track of your favorite Apple gadgets, like that new set of AirPods or even your iPhone that was just lost in the couch.

 - Launch Settings and choose your Apple ID.

 - Choose Find My and switch it on.